BROCKHAUS-AG/blog-post-angular-component-router/README.md

 After noticing that the new ngComponentRouter has moved from its [home](https://github.com/angular/router) to the [angular2 codebase](https://github.com/angular/angular) and can be compiled for Angular 1.x we decided to give it a try.

 ## How to get the ngComponentRouter up and running
-As the Angular team did decide to not create a package for the Angular 1.x version of the ngComponentRouter yet, you have to compile it yourself :( As an alternative you could take the compiled version from [Pete Bacon Darwin's](https://github.com/petebacondarwin/ng1-component-router-demo) or [Brandon Robert's](https://github.com/brandonroberts/angularjs-component-router) demo projects which helped us a lot to get started.
+As the Angular team recently decided to finally package the new ngComponentRouter you can install it from npm (`npm i @angular/router`).
+As an alternative you could take the compiled version from [Pete Bacon Darwin's](https://github.com/petebacondarwin/ng1-component-router-demo) or [Brandon Robert's](https://github.com/brandonroberts/angularjs-component-router) demo projects which helped us a lot to get started.

-**NOTE**: The Angular team [fixed](https://github.com/angular/angular/commit/6f1ef33e320547f6c68867fa28d1189be7fa3519) [some](https://github.com/angular/angular/commit/e73fee715668740f1579093f61fea0f08d44da18) [bugs](https://github.com/angular/angular/commit/0f22dce036bd5cb3242edafb119256a6433dd4f4) in the Angular 1.x integration layer lately and we are optimistic that there will be an npm/bower package in the near future.
+**NOTE**: The Angular team [fixed](https://github.com/angular/angular/commit/6f1ef33e320547f6c68867fa28d1189be7fa3519) [some](https://github.com/angular/angular/commit/e73fee715668740f1579093f61fea0f08d44da18) [bugs](https://github.com/angular/angular/commit/0f22dce036bd5cb3242edafb119256a6433dd4f4) in the Angular 1.x integration layer lately and we are optimistic that most the router reached an almost production-ready state.

 ### Compiling it ourself
+The new router resides inside the [Angular 2 codebase](https://github.com/angular/angular/tree/master/modules/angular1_router) since it is used by both Angular 1.x and Angular 2.
+In case you encounter some bugs and want to report or even fix them, you need to file / fix them in the [Angular 2 Repository](https://github.com/angular/angular).

+To build the Angular 1.x router you can use the following commands:
 ```
 //TODO: @fraetz
 ```

+**NOTE**: We encountered [some issues](https://github.com/angular/angular/issues/7457) with the build system while working on Windows.
+For now we would recommend you to use some UNIX-like OS for compiling.

 ### Creating our first routes
 Since we are targeting Angular 1.5 we took the chance to also evaluate the new component syntax, especially in combination with the new routing.
 For an introduction to the component syntax see the [Angular Developer Guide](https://docs.angularjs.org/guide/component).